elbojvv/prfsswitch/README.md

 ```

 # Installing
-The program should be started with sudo:
+The program should be started as super user:
 ```
 sudo prfs_switch &
 ```